blukatdevelopment/UnchainedWorldsOld/keeper_info/magic_items.md

 You no longer have a pulse, and you are now vulnerable to lightning damage.
 Your constitution becomes 18.
 When you die, the amulet surfaces from your chest.

 ## Consumables

+### Conjuring cube
+These brightly colored 2-inch cubes have symbols on them indicating what they summon.
+Exposing the cube to a flame at least as intense as a candle causes it to disintegrate and conjure it's subject.
+Each pack comes with 8, rolled randomly.
+1. Water(blue): 1d4 gallons of water
+2. Tree(green): A tree that is 1d4 * 5ft tall grows
+3. Wind(white): A tornado lowers from the sky above
+4. Lightning(yellow): Lightning strikes the location of the cube, forcing DC17 DEX save to halve 6d6 lightning damage
+5. Locust(brown): 1d4 tons of locusts
+6. Sword(grey): a greatsword
+7. Wine(purple): 1d4 bottles of fine wine
+8. Tar(black): Tar bubbles from the cube, creating a 10ft radius pool.
+For the next minute, the tar is difficult terrain and causes 1d4 fire damage per turn

 ### Bubble shield
 The wearer may use their action to consume a stamina die, doff this shield, and activate it.
 This creates a 5ft radius dome of force around the shield.
 The dome has 15 AC and 30HP and cannot be crossed until broken.